Addressing a Great Need

 Our new 11,591 square-foot building more than doubles the number of holding areas that were available at the city shelter.

 Dogs and cats are exposed to natural light and the latest technology in climate control.
 Rooms are provided for adoption spaces, offices, storage and animal control.
-Space has also been designated for the care and treatment of injured and sick animals, including a room for quarantined animals to prevent the spread of sickness and/or disease.
+Space has also been designated for the care and treatment of injured and sick animals, including a room for quarantined animals to help prevent the spread of sickness and/or disease.
 A large area to the west of the building will allow room for growth and expansion of services.

 The new facility has provided several new jobs in addition to volunteer opportunities, allowing the animal control officers to concentrate on animal control.